FRCTeam3255/NURDVision/README.md

 ### TO DO:
 - Add boiler vs peg detection
 - Have jetson send failed camera message to roborio
+- Add how to see jetson from roboRIO to read me.
 - (Maybe) Have HSL constants get data from robotPreferences or main code
 - (Maybe) Implement CSCore to send video data to roborio/driverstation
 - ~~Run NURDVision on Jetson boot~~ **COMPLETED**